WHEN JEWELRY SHOPPING NEEDS LOCAL EYES

 Choose the right payment door before opening the intake file.

 The baseline review is the cleanest starting point for most jewelry shopping requests.
-Use a deposit when the file already requires in-person attendance, seller questions, purchase execution, appraisal coordination, or post-purchase logistics.
+Use a deposit when the file already requires in-person attendance, seller questions, purchase execution, appraisal coordination, secure custody, or post-purchase logistics.

 Payment path note: If you are unsure which route applies, begin with the baseline review.
 If the file shows condition ambiguity, paperwork gaps, high-value purchase intent, seller complexity, negotiation needs, appraisal needs, or post-purchase logistics, JapanSolved™ may recommend a deposit, related desk, specialist review, local representation fee, or separate quote before proceeding.